barbolo/chrome-mouse-events/README.md

 5. Click **Load unpacked** button and select the directory where you've cloned the repository.

 6. Pin the **Mouse Events** extension to your toolbar.

+7. Refresh all open tabs so the extension can collect mouse movements from all of them.